kevin-f-ortega/redo/README.md

 * Added cycle detection, so that redo prints an error message and halts instead of hanging when it encounters a cyclic build dependence.

-* Fixed a glitch involving bad symlinks on some systems.

-* Fixed a bug that caused spurious warnings about updated files on some systems.
+* Fixed bugs that caused spurious warnings about updated files on some systems.

 * Removed the deprecated "old-args" feature.